xrrhythmsuk/xruk-player/assets/tunes/hedgehog.md

 ## Breaks

-* We made the only break we had for this song (involving shouting “Act now!” or whatever slogan) into the **A Break** *(forearms in an upside-down V)* for the 2023 camp so it could be used generally
+* We made the only break we had for this song (involving shouting “Act now!” or whatever slogan) into the [**A Break**](/#/listen/Core%20Breaks/A%20Break) *(forearms in an upside-down V)* for the 2023 camp so it could be used generally
-* **General breaks** that work well: A Break, 4 Hits surdos with everyone else carrying on, Kickbacks, Zorro Break
+* **General breaks** that work well: A Break, 4 Hits surdos with everyone else carrying on, Progressive Karla, Kickbacks and Zorro Break from Ragga